kiezmi/Anagrama_Java/README.md

-# Repository description:
+# Description of the repository:

-## The funtion is to write a word and finds all anagrams of a given word in a dictionary (the anagram must also be part of the dictionary).
+## The function of the app is to write a word and find all the anagrams of that word given in a dictionary (the anagram must also be part of the dictionary).

-## The dictionary is a simple text file which contains one word per line.
+## The dictionary is a simple text file that contains one word per line.

-## The program should handle anagram-requests as fast as possible.
-Consider a pre-processing of the dictionary to optimize the requests.
+## The program should handle anagram requests as quickly as possible.
+Consider pre-processing the dictionary to optimize the requests.